Ultimate Family Guide for Chessington World of Adventures

 Which Chessington Safari Hotel is best?

-The Chessington World of Adventures Resort features two themed hotels: the Safari Hotel and the Azteca Hotel – which are both connected.
+If you fancy a short break, the Chessington World of Adventures Resort features two themed hotels: the Safari Hotel and the Azteca Hotel – which are both connected.
 The Safari Hotel offers rooms with views over the Wanyama Reserve, allowing guests to see animals like zebras and giraffes from their windows.
 The Azteca Hotel provides immersive theming inspired by ancient Aztec culture.
-The hotels share facilities, so regardless of which hotel you pick you can still eat at either restaurant, view the animals, use the swimming pool and experience what both hotels have to offer.
-We stayed at the Chessington World of Adventures Azteca hotel and it was probably the coolest hotel we’ve ever stayed in – this was the kids’ bunk area – pretty awesome eh! 😍
+The hotels share facilities so (regardless of which hotel you pick) you can eat at either restaurant, view the animals, use the swimming pool and experience what both hotels have to offer.
+We stayed at the Chessington World of Adventures Azteca hotel and it was probably the coolest hotel that we’ve ever stayed in! 😍

 The Ultimate Family Guide for Chessington World of Adventures, frugal mum day out guide, london, photo of hotel room